riccardodamiani/Firefly/README.md

 # Build for Windows
 * Clone the repository
-* Inside the folder create a third-party folder as follow third-party
+* Inside the folder create a third-party folder as follow:
+third-party
 ├── SDL
 ├── SDL-image
 ├── SDL-mixer
 ├── SDL-ttf
 ```
 mkdir third-party
 cd third-party